PIT maneuver: History

-Controversy
+Safety risks

+Police pursuit policies in general—and the PIT maneuver specifically—are controversial because of risk of injury or death to both involved and uninvolved.

+From 2016 to 2020, police officers killed at least 30 people while using the PIT maneuver, including 18 after officers attempted to stop motorists for minor traffic violations.

 While some police departments in the United States consider the PIT maneuver as an intermediate force option that can end a pursuit, others, like the state of Illinois, consider "forcible stop techniques" to be "use of deadly force" if performed at speed (above 20 mph; 32 km/h).

-Police pursuit policies in general — and the PIT maneuver specifically — are controversial because of risk of injury or death to both involved and uninvolved.
-The PIT maneuver has been linked to at least 30 fatalities between 2016 and 2020.
-Of those fatalities, 18 occurred when officers attempted to stop motorists for minor traffic violations.
-Many police departments have regulations in place to limit the potential risks of the PIT maneuver and limit its use to serious situations, including pursuit of drivers with outstanding warrants or who are considered likely to be dangerous for other reasons.
+Many police departments have regulations that limit its use to serious situations, including pursuit of drivers with outstanding warrants or who are considered likely to be dangerous for other reasons.

-In recent years, the Arkansas State Police have performed at least two controversial PIT maneuvers.
-In June 2020, a pregnant woman, who was at the time searching for a place to pull over, was the target of a PIT maneuver.
-As part of a legal settlement with the driver of the car, the Arkansas State Police agreed to improve training and restrict the use of the PIT maneuver and use it only in cases to “protect a third person or an officer from imminent death or serious physical injury.”
-Additionally, in September 2023, an Arkansas State Trooper resigned after performing a PIT maneuver on the wrong vehicle during a high-speed chase.
+The Arkansas State Police have performed at least two controversial PIT maneuvers.
+In June 2020, a trooper used it against a pregnant driver who was searching for a place to pull over.
+As part of a legal settlement with the driver, the State Police agreed to improve training and restrict the use of the PIT maneuver and use it only in cases to "protect a third person or an officer from imminent death or serious physical injury."
+In September 2023, a trooper resigned after performing a PIT maneuver on the wrong vehicle during a high-speed chase.

-In March of 2025 one passenger died and three were injured after Arkansas State Police performed a PIT maneuver during a chase on the I-40.
-Police found firearms, promethazine and other illicit substances in the vehicle.
-Police charged the driver with first-degree murder for the passenger's death.

-In April 2024 in Newberry, Florida, four teenagers died during a police pursuit initiated by the Bradford County Sheriff's office.
-The teens, who were between 14 and 16 years old and attended Newberry High School, were killed after a Florida Highway Patrol trooper performed a PIT maneuver on the stolen SUV they were driving.

-On Dec.
-4, 2018, police in South Fulton, Georgia, performed a PIT maneuver on a stolen Hyundai Sonata while passing a cluster of townhouses, spinning the car into a utility pole with power lines.
+On December 4, 2018, a police officer in South Fulton, Georgia, performed a PIT maneuver on a stolen Hyundai Sonata while passing a cluster of townhouses, spinning the car into a utility pole with power lines.
+The Hyundai hit and killed a 41-year-old man, Marcus McCrary, who was walking nearby.
 The driver ran from the scene and evaded capture.

-However, the Hyundai hit and killed a 41-year-old man named Marcus McCrary who happened to be walking on the sidewalk there.
+In April 2024, in Newberry, Florida, four teenagers died during a police pursuit started by the Bradford County Sheriff's office.
+The teens, who were between 14 and 16 years old and attended Newberry High School, were killed when a Florida Highway Patrol trooper performed a PIT maneuver on the stolen SUV they were driving.

+In March 2025, one passenger died and three were injured after Arkansas State Police performed a PIT maneuver while chasing a pickup truck on I-40.
+Police found firearms, promethazine and other illicit substances in the truck, and charged the driver of the truck with first-degree murder for the passenger's death.